-We are excited to lead on a new global study commissioned by the UK’s Department for International Development (DFID) to assess the role of partnerships in the development of new medicines and technologies for 35 poverty-related and neglected diseases, including HIV/AIDS, malaria and tuberculosis.
-To capture the scale of this humanitarian crisis, out of the total $260 billion spent globally on health R&D, less than 2% ($4 billion) is channeled towards neglected populations.
+We are excited to share the first of its kind global overview of activities and impacts of product development partnerships (PDPs), commissioned by the UK’s Foreign, Commonwealth & Development Office (FCDO, formerly DFID).
+The study entitled “Accelerating global health R&D: the role of product development partnerships” assesses development of new medicines and technologies for 35 poverty-related and neglected diseases, including HIV/AIDS, malaria and tuberculosis.
+To capture the scale of this humanitarian crisis, out of the total $240 billion spent globally on health R&D, less than 2% ($4 billion) is channeled towards neglected populations.
 Our findings and recommendations will help shape future investments and activities in this field for the UK government and other major government donors and philanthropies including The Wellcome Trust and The Bill & Melinda Gates Foundation.

 This important project comes at an evolutionary time when the world is experiencing unprecedented challenges battling the Covid-19 pandemic.
 When markets and systems fail, all sectors – governments, industry and the civic sector – need to collaborate in new ways for the common good.
-Systems leadership is essential to accelerate much needed innovation and improve access to technologies to reach the Sustainable Development Goals.
+Collaborations across sectors and systems leadership are essential to accelerate much needed innovation and improve access to technologies towards reaching the Sustainable Development Goals.

 This gap in funding has represented not only a woeful market and government failure in development of new products for diseases of poverty, but it also reflects a failure to respond to the humanitarian needs of the disenfranchised.
 Nearly 2.6 million people die annually from the three biggest infectious diseases – HIV/AIDS, tuberculosis and malaria.
+This number is growing due to the pandemic.
 Despite marginal annual increases in public and private investments for the three, funding has remained disproportionate to the burden experienced.
 Furthermore, neglected tropical diseases such as leishmaniasis, chagas disease, sleeping sickness and others, are endemic in 149 countries and impact over 1.4 billion people – mostly the poorest and most vulnerable, including those in poor urbanized areas in high income countries.
 These challenges are further amplified by the dual burden of noncommunicable diseases.